ISPE CEUs: 1.3

 Traditional and risk-based approaches to pharmaceutical water system commissioning, verification, and qualification will be explored.
 System and component level impact assessments will be covered as well as identifying critical process parameters and critical quality attributes.
 The overall validation lifecycle for pharmaceutical water systems will be explored including, Operational, and Performance Qualifications.
 Sampling programs for qualification and normal operation will be discussed.

-Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: C&Q of Water and Steam Systems.
+Immediately apply the course learning objectives with the complimentary copies of the Water and Steam Systems Baseline® Guide (Second Edition) and the Good Practice Guide: C&Q of Water and Steam Systems (Second Edition).

 This training course is of particular interest to existing and future members of the ISPE Critical Utilities Community of Practice (COP).